Regnartson/kimai2/README.md

 - Database (MySQL, MariaDB, SQLite, MsSQL)
 - Webserver (nginx, Apache, IIS)
 - A modern browser
+- For the MsSQL deployment you need the SqlSrv Extensions for PHP
 - [Other libraries](https://www.kimai.org/download/)

 ### About